race-on/webpage/source/localization.md

 ```

 ## Processing the Images
 The majority of the processing is within the *write()* function of the Stream class.
 There are 5 main steps that take an raw camera image to an measurement of the camera's location.
+As on 1/13/21, here are the major parts of the algorithm and time it takes ADD TIMES
 1. Raw Data to OpenCV Image
 2. Undisortion
 3. AprilTag Detection
 4. Pose Estimation